AndyRightNow/ESL-Suite-Rocket-Adventure-Game/README.md

 1. Engine Main

    It's the body of the engine, responsible for initializing and shutting down all the subsystems and components, and of course the main process of the game.
-2. UIClass

-   Responsible for the GUI and the game record displayed on the game canvas.
-It uses jQuery to manipulate the DOM on the game canvas.
-3. Utilities
+2. Utilities

    Responsible for game record calculation and collision detection of objects and so forth.
-4. GraphicsClass
+3. GraphicsClass

    Responsible for drawing the scene, including background, barriers, sprite, .etc.
-5. InputClass
+4. InputClass

    Responsible for getting user's input(mouse movements) and sending the command to the GraphicsClass to animate the scene.